Find out what some of our graduates are doing today in pursuing their successful careers.

 UTI’s 36-week Welding Technology program can give you the hands-on training you need to become a welder in today’s world.

-Industry-standard technology and equipment is used to prepare you for an entry-level career in the field.1 You can attend one of 10 campuses nationwide:
+Industry-standard technology and equipment are used to prepare you for an entry-level position in the field.1 You can attend one of 12 campuses nationwide:

 Universal Technical Institute of Illinois, Inc. is approved by the Division of Private Business and Vocational Schools of the Illinois Board of Higher Education.